Johns Hopkins University is one of the best private research institutes in the United States, but its acceptance rate is a concern for applicants.

 GPA Requirement

-Getting into Johns Hopkins University will require a high GPA to meet the standards, regarding the selectivity in their admission process.
-The average GPA at Johns Hopkins University is 3.9 which is very competitive for most applicants.
+According to Prepscholar.com, the average GPA required at Johns Hopkins University is 3.9 which is very competitive for most applicants.

 An average GPA of 3.9 in your application profile will increase your chances of getting into Johns Hopkins University.
 You should aim for straight A’s in your high school courses to sustain a GPA of Johns Hopkins standards.